samhardyhey/CNN_Style_Transfer/README.md

 Place content and style images in the appropriate directories before running.
 The script will process and create all image combinations based upon the images supplied within these directories.
 Within the outputImage directory, additional directories corresponding to the content images will be created, inside these directories a predictable organizational structure will also be created.
-Intermediate transfer images are also retained, should any interesting results arise within those processes.

 ## 2.1 Prerequisite Libraries ##
 Developed using Tensorflow 1.2.0, Keras 2.0.2, PIL 4.1.1, Numpy and Scipy All of which are freely available